KankakeeCommunityCollege/tuition-and-aid/_contacts/mhasik.md

 name: Michelle Hasik
 contacts_title: Director of Financial Aid
 display_order: 5
-portrait: For departments with no contact photos, do not change this field.
+portrait_image: For departments with no contact photos, do not change this field.
 ---